stellar-deprecated/docs/docs/Stellar.txt.md

 ===========
 ## Introduction

+The Stellar.txt file is used to provide the internet information about your domain’s Stellar integration.
 Any web site can publish Stellar network information.
 This is useful to announce your validation key, your federation server, peers you are running, other validators in your UNL, if you are a gateway etc.

 ### Publishing stellar.txt